laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/05-create-a-hybrid-single-multi-command-node-js-cli-with-oclif-and-typescript.md

 ## Notes

-Sometimes you still want to support the API and quick developer experience of a single command, while still supporting multi commands in your CLI.
+To support multi commands in your CLI:

-The way you do this is you go into the bin directory of the oclif command, `packages/mycli/bin/run`.
+Go into the bin directory of the oclif command, `packages/mycli/bin/run`.

 And check out the `run` file.
 This is where we actually get some insight into how oclif works with TypeScript under the hood and initializes its commands.